Open-Scholarship-Strategy/site/index.md

 * Continue to innovate in new research processes and workflows as new services, outlets, and technologies become available.

-* Make use of semantic web technologies in order to spread already-existing and newly-developing research output; this may include tagging (see e.g. approaches such as [OATP](https://tagteam.harvard.edu/hubs/oatp/items) and the *Openness and Education* scholarly article network by [DeVries, Rolfe, Jordan and Weller, 2017](http://www.katyjordan.com/go_gn/network/)), or annotating existing content.
+* Make use of semantic web technologies in order to spread already-existing and newly-developing research output; this may include tagging (see e.g. approaches such as [OATP](https://tagteam.harvard.edu/hubs/oatp/items) and the *Openness and Education* scholarly article network by [DeVries, Rolfe, Jordan and Weller, 2017](http://www.katyjordan.com/go_gn/network/)), or annotating existing content e.g. with [Hypothes.is](https://hypothes.is).

 * Continue to develop the aspects of the Short-term strategy (Section 2.1).